 At one of my early tournaments I met Henry Kleinfeldt from New Orleans who also graduated from high school in 1965.
 We corresponded for about three or so years through my early LSU years and he kept me up to date on the club there, finding foreign chess books (led to algebraic notation interest), meeting GM Walter Browne and problemist Andrew M Lockett.

 College.
 LSU didn't have a chess club or program when I arrived, but it was easy to start one.
 We met weekly or in the Games Area of the student union where anyone coming in from the southwest corner of the campus could see if anyone was playing.
 I had joined a committee of the Union to push chess and soon Jude Acers was seeking me out.
 I enjoyed our meeting and usually enjoyed the chance to play against him.
 My style was largely shaped by his influence and the games of then world champion Petrosian--keep the game closed to try to hold his tactics in check.
+While he was there, my game improved tremendously (Fall 65 - Spring 68).
 In tournament games I was 2-5 against him, usually losing to his tactics, once it was a positional crush.
 In my first win, he tried too hard to make something happen in a drawn position.
 My 2nd win is included in my best games file near the bottom.

 One of my responsibilities while on the Union's Game Committee (later changed to SPorts and RECreation "SPREC") was to select the teams for the Assn. of College Unions regional tournament and, since it was necessary to determine the first four places, my first interest in round robins and how they worked.
 It was here I discovered that if players with consecutive pairing numbers were seated in every other chair around the "long table" that the RR tables in chess rulebooks could be derived on-the-spot.